tomsch420/phd-thesis/chapters/random_events.typ

 - complement
 - difference
 - make disjoint
-- inner/outer box approximation of polytopes.
+- inner/outer box approximation of polytopes,
-Since most of the logic is abstracted one can add a new sigma algebra by defining a simple set, its intersection with another simple set and its complement as disjoint union of simple sets.
+- plotting
+- serialization.

-The package has a test coverage of 91% and a documentation coverage of TODO%.
-Furthermore, the package features a complete user guide.
+The package has a test coverage of 91% and a documentation coverage of TODO% and features a complete user guide for both theory and practice.

 Furthermore, the package features a C++ backend, which improves the speed from a pure python implementation by two orders of magnitude.
 The C++ backend is connected to the python package via pybind11, enabling high usability and performance.

+Since most of the logic is abstracted one can add a new sigma algebra by defining a simple set, its intersection with another simple set and its complement as disjoint union of simple sets.

 The architectural diagram of the package is shown in figure TODO.